 4. Defined Lifecycle Stages

-Today's customers are looking for a customized marketing experience--including where they are in the sales funnel.
-Just like you wouldn't propose marriage to someone you’d just met, you don't want to hard close a prospective customer who has just been identified.
+Today's customers are looking for a customized marketing experience—no matter where they are in the sales funnel.
+Just like you wouldn't marry someone you’d just met, you wouldn’t hard close a brand new customer.

 5. Reasonable Goals

 Sales goals are the motivating force behind every sales operation.
 It doesn't take a genius to realize that you need them!
-It's also important, however, to remember that sales goals should be reasonable.
+It's also important to remember that sales goals should be reasonable.
+Business operations should not be designed with lofty goals in mind.
 A sales goal that is unreasonably high can be even more counterproductive than one that is set too low.

-Take the time to study your salespeople and understand how much they're able to accomplish.
+Take the time to study your salespeople and determine how much they can accomplish.
 Then, set reasonable goals that encompass both their current targets and their future efforts.
-Set goals that are attainable, but that salespeople must work in order to achieve, and watch your numbers climb.
+Set goals that are attainable but require effort to achieve and you’ll see your numbers climb.